AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 1. Select the environment from the navigation bar _Environment_ list.

-1. Click the configure icon on the right side of the navigation bar, which opens the environment settings.
+1. Click the configure icon on the right side of the top navigation bar, which opens the environment settings.

 1. On the _[!UICONTROL General]_ tab, scroll down to the _[!UICONTROL Deactivate environment]_ section and click **[!UICONTROL Deactivate environment and delete data]** and follow the instructions.